 What is a buy to sell mortgage?

-A buy to sell mortgage is a loan used to purchase a property to then sell on.
+A buy to sell mortgage is a loan used to purchase a property to then sell.
 Buy to sell mortgages are popular with investors looking to make a profit from buying and selling property.

-A standard mortgage may not be ideal, especially if you wish to sell a property soon after purchasing it.
-This is because lenders typically have early redemption fees and also won’t allow you to sell within 6 months of purchasing.
-As a result, anyone looking to sell soon after purchase may benefit from a buy to sell mortgage, as opposed to traditional routes of finance.
+A regular mortgage may not be suitable, especially if you wish to sell the property soon after purchasing it.
+This is because lenders have early repayment charges and won’t allow you to sell within 6 months of purchasing.
+As a result, anyone looking to sell soon after buying may benefit from a buy to sell mortgage, as opposed to traditional routes of finance.

 Buy to sell mortgage options